-Financial instruments are recognised in the company's statement of financial position when the company becomes party to the contractual provisions of the instrument.
+Financial instruments are recognised in the company's balance sheet when the company becomes party to the contractual provisions of the instrument.

 Financial assets and liabilities are offset, with the net amounts presented in the financial statements, when there is a legally enforceable right to set off the recognised amounts and there is an intention to settle on a net basis or to realise the asset and settle the liability simultaneously.